IRS Form 9465 Installment Agreement Request Instructions

 Who Can File Form 9465?

 Form 9465 is primarily for individuals.
 Businesses can only use this form if they are out of business.
-The following taxpayers can use form 9465 to request a payment plan:
+The following taxpayers can use Form 9465 to request an installment agreement:

-• Individuals who owe income tax from Form 1040.
+- Individuals who owe income tax from Form 1040.

-• Individuals who are responsible for a Trust Fund Recovery Penalty or employment taxes related to a sole proprietorship that is no longer operating.
+- Individuals who are responsible for a Trust Fund Recovery Penalty or employment taxes related to a sole proprietorship that is no longer operating.

-• Individuals currently on a payment plan who want to roll their new tax liability into their current payment plan.
+- Individuals currently on a payment plan who want to roll their new tax liability into their current payment plan.

 Part One of Form 9465

 At the very top of the form, you need to note which tax return you filed (for instance, 1040) and the year in question.
-You also need to provide basic details about yourself such as your Social Security Number, address, business name (if applicable), the name of your financial institution, and your employer’s name.
+You also need to provide basic details about yourself, such as your Social Security Number, address, business name (if applicable), the name of your financial institution, and your employer’s name.

 Then, you need to fill out how much you owe, how much you are paying right now, and how much you can afford to pay per month.
-Generally, you must be able to pay off the tax liability within 72 months unless the statute of collections expires before then.
+Generally, you must be able to pay off the tax liability within 120 months unless the statute of limitations on collections expires before then.
 The form also requires you to choose a payment date between the 1st and 28th of every month.

 At the bottom of part one of Form 9465, you can set up automatic payments.
 To do that, you need your bank routing and account numbers.
 Alternatively, you can agree to let the IRS take the payments directly from your paycheck.
 For this option, you have to complete Form 2159 (Payroll Deduction Agreement).